awsdocs/amazon-rds-user-guide/doc_source/CHAP_SQLServer.md

 The following Microsoft SQL Server features have limited support on Amazon RDS:
 + Distributed Queries / Linked Servers\.
 For more information, see: [Implementing Linked Servers with Amazon RDS for Microsoft SQL Server](https://aws.amazon.com/blogs/database/implement-linked-servers-with-amazon-rds-for-microsoft-sql-server/)\.

-## Multi\-AZ Deployments Using Microsoft SQL Server Mirroring or Always On<a name="SQLServer.Concepts.General.Mirroring"></a>
+## Multi\-AZ Deployments Using Microsoft SQL Server Database Mirroring or Always On Availability Groups<a name="SQLServer.Concepts.General.Mirroring"></a>

-Amazon RDS supports Multi\-AZ deployments for DB instances running Microsoft SQL Server by using SQL Server Database Mirroring or Always On\.
+Amazon RDS supports Multi\-AZ deployments for DB instances running Microsoft SQL Server by using SQL Server Database Mirroring \(DBM\) or Always On Availability Groups \(AGs\)\.
 Multi\-AZ deployments provide increased availability, data durability, and fault tolerance for DB instances\.
 In the event of planned database maintenance or unplanned service disruption, Amazon RDS automatically fails over to the up\-to\-date secondary replica so database operations can resume quickly without manual intervention\.
 The primary and secondary instances use the same endpoint, whose physical network address transitions to the passive secondary replica as part of the failover process\.
 You don't have to reconfigure your application when a failover occurs\.

 Amazon RDS manages failover by actively monitoring your Multi\-AZ deployment and initiating a failover when a problem with your primary occurs\.
 Failover doesn't occur unless the standby and primary are fully in sync\.
 Amazon RDS actively maintains your Multi\-AZ deployment by automatically repairing unhealthy DB instances and re\-establishing synchronous replication\.
 You don't have to manage anything\.
 Amazon RDS handles the primary, the witness, and the standby instance for you\.
 When you set up SQL Server Multi\-AZ, RDS configures passive secondary instances for all of the databases on the instance\.